 2. Spit On Your Work

-Some of the advice my dad instilled in me as a young teenager didn’t make sense until I was a working adult.
+Some of the things my dad taught me as a young teenager didn’t make sense until I was a working adult.
 ‘Spit on your work’ means not letting others take credit for your ideas or efforts.
 There’s been a few times I helped others out only to be overlooked for opportunities and recognition, but I soon learnt my lesson.

 3. Don’t Buy The S*n

 Back in 1990 during the World Cup, my Dad and I were on a train in London when he started flicking through a copy of the Sun newspaper that someone else had left behind.
 Only a year before, the paper had lied about the events of the Hillsborough disaster and the boycott of the paper in Liverpool began.
-Never one to read the tabloids anyway, my dad explained to me how these papers operate and the powerful influence they have on working class people.
+Never one to read the tabloids anyway, one of the important things my dad taught me was how these papers operate and the powerful influence they have on working class people.

 |The S*n: Nothing Could Be Further From the Truth|